JosuaKrause/mustache.xq/README.md

      Hash     : { }
      Output   : Entries: 10

-     Calls the function `count` which can be handed in via the compile function.
+     Calls the function `count` which can be handed in via the `interpret` function.
      Please refer to the example folder for a complete example.
 The function may return any serializable value (in this case 10).